 Privacy Policy.

-This privacy policy covers both Gatehouse Legal Recruitment ACN 161 120 761 and Gatehouse Business Brokers Pty Ltd ACN 603 978 169 collectively (“Gatehouse” or “we“, “us” or “our“), we recognise the importance of your privacy and understand your concerns about the security of the personal information you provide to us, including via the website located at www.gatehouselegal.com.au (Website).
+This privacy policy covers both Gatehouse Legal Recruitment ACN 161 120 761 and Gatehouse Business Brokers Pty Ltd ACN 603 978 169 (collectively and each of them individually as the context requires, “Gatehouse” or “we“, “us” or “our“), we recognise the importance of your privacy and understand your concerns about the security of the personal information we may collect and hold about you, including via the website located at gatehouselegal.com.au (Website).

-“Personal information” is information or an opinion about an identified individual, or about an individual who is reasonably identifiable, whether or not the opinion is true or not and whether or not the information is stored in material form or not.
+“Personal information” is defined in the Privacy Act.
+Broadly, it means information or an opinion about an identified individual, or about an individual who is reasonably identifiable, whether or not the opinion is true or not and whether or not the information is stored in material form or not.
 It includes sensitive information and health information.

 “Sensitive information” is a special category of personal information.
 It is information or an opinion about an individual’s racial or ethnic origin, political opinions, membership of a political association, religious beliefs or affiliations, philosophical beliefs, membership of a professional or trade association, membership of a trade union, sexual preferences or practices, criminal record, health information about an individual or genetic information about an individual that is not otherwise health information.